Tag: colletes

 Rufous-backed cellophane bee (Colletes thoracicus)

-Colletidae > Colletes > Colletes thoracicus Rufous-chested cellophane bee (Colletes thoracicus) is the latest of the three spring-flying spring Colletes.
+Colletidae > Colletes > Colletes thoracicus Rufous-backed cellophane bee (Colletes thoracicus) is the latest of the three spring-flying spring Colletes.
 This is a “suburban” bee of mid-Atlantic and southern New England states, often occurring in lawns, backyards, and parks.
 C. thoracicus nests in well-draining soils and is known to associate in massive nesting aggregations that…